A-Ribeiro/assimp2bams/README.md

 * __-a:__ Export only animations
 * __-gs:__ Export geometry and scene

-If you don't pass any parameter to the tool, it will export all geometry information (animations, geomtry and scene).
+If you don't pass any parameter to the tool, it will export all geometry information (animations, geometry and scene).

 Example: